mattermost/docs/source/process/security.md

 ### Security Update Monitoring

-The following resources are monitoring for information about new security threats and attack vectors.
+The following resources are monitored for information about new security threats and attack vectors.

 - https://www.iacr.org/
 - http://www.acm.org/